 What Are the Options?

-There are numerous alternatives when it comes to greening a fleet, including changing how the fleet operates, increasing vehicle efficiency, adopting electric or hybrid vehicles, using drop-in liquid alternative fuels or switching to gaseous alternative fuels, or exotics (e.g., hydrogen or dimethyl ether aka DME).
+There are numerous alternatives when it comes to greening a fleet, including changing fleet operatations, increasing vehicle efficiency, adopting electric or hybrid vehicles, using drop-in liquid alternative fuels or switching to gaseous alternative fuels, or exotics (e.g., hydrogen or dimethyl ether aka DME).

 Often, the alternatives can be combined.
 For example, a fleet can convert to an alternative fuel and make management changes to improve fleet utilization.
 The real question is: Which alternative should be used?

 To find the best solution, a fleet manager should start by defining drive and duty cycles.
-The fleet may also be constrained by regulations, availability, and pricing of alternative fuels; funding; and operating considerations.
+The fleet may also be constrained by regulations, availability, alternative fuel pricing, funding, and operating considerations.
 This last issue is very important for utility fleets that may have to respond to emergency situations (e.g., storms or floods) outside of normal operating areas.

 Drive Cycles & Duty Cycles